37743/Classroom-VR/README.md

 An advanced VR education classroom featuring specialized AI tutors for different subjects.
 Experience personalized learning through immersive virtual reality with curriculum-aligned AI teachers who adapt to your learning style.

+## Demo Video:

 ## Features: (as of now)
-- Specialized AI teacher: Mr. Rashid (Biology)!
+- Specialized AI teacher in an Interactive VR environment: Mr. Rashid (Biology)!
 - RAG-powered curriculum accuracy for official secondary education standards!
 - Multi-intent detection: Q&A, explanations, summaries, exam prep, and more!
 - Optimized responses perfectly crafted for display and text-to-speech!